a-taniguchi/SpCoSLAM2/README.md

  [SpCoSLAM_evaluation](https://github.com/a-taniguchi/SpCoSLAM_evaluation): The codes for the evaluation or the visualization in our paper

 ## Abstract of SpCoSLAM 2.0
-We propose a novel online learning algorithm, SpCoSLAM 2.0 for spatial concepts and lexical acquisition with higher accuracy and scalability.
+We propose a novel online learning algorithm, SpCoSLAM 2.0 for spatial concepts and lexical acquisition with higher accuracy and scalability.Changes not staged for commit:

 In previous work, we proposed SpCoSLAM as an online learning algorithm based on the Rao-Blackwellized particle filter.
 The proposed method can simultaneously learn place categories and lexicons while incrementally generating an environmental map.
+Changes not staged for commit:

 However, this conventional algorithm had problems such as the decrease of the estimation accuracy due to the influence of the early stages of learning as well as the increase of the computational complexity with the increase of the training data.
 Therefore, we first developed an improved algorithm by introducing new techniques such as rejuvenation.
 Next, we developed a scalable algorithm to reduce the calculation time while maintaining a higher accuracy than the conventional algorithm.